 Lee College developed a new associate's degree and certification program in accelerated manufacturing skills standards for council logistics and supply chain management.
 For more information about the programs developed at Lee College, please contact Ehab Mustafa at 832-556-4302 or firstname.lastname@example.org.

 Lone Star College System

 Fast Track Field Service Technician Marketable Skill Award Toward Oil Field Certification

-The Lone Star College System is developing and implementing a fast track engineering technician marketable skills award certification program to prepare veterans for jobs in the oil and natural gas industry.
-For more information about programs being developed at Lone Star College, please contact Tina Dealy at 281-290-2754 or Tina.Dealy@lonestar.edu.
+The Lone Star College System developed and implemented a fast track engineering technician marketable skills award certification program to prepare veterans for jobs in the oil and natural gas industry.
+For more information about programs developed at Lone Star College, please contact Alisa M. McLendon at 281-290-2897 or Alisa.M.McLendon@lonestar.edu.

 San Jacinto Community College District